Deli-Collective/Deli/docs/articles/guides/patchers.md

 add or remove members from a type (as this is not possible in runtime alternatives).

 > [!IMPORTANT]
-> Patchers' plugins must be @Deli.Patcher.DeliModules; they cannot be @Deli.Setup.DeliBehaviour.
+> Patchers' plugins must be <xref:Deli.Patcher.DeliModule>s; they cannot be @Deli.Setup.DeliBehaviour.
 Ensure you have the appropriate plugin to
 > begin.

 ## Creating a Patcher